-The Coney Island Cyclone will have been a staple of Luna Park for 90 years this coming Sunday, and according to Luna Park site, “she’s ready to celebrate.”
-The celebration for the cyclone starts at noon on Sunday June, 25 featuring not only the ride but also entertainment by Brooklyn hip hop artist, FABOLOUS!, music from Power 105’s, DJ Will, Angela Yee of The Breakfast Club and the Harlem Globetrotters.
+The Coney Island Cyclone will have been a staple of Luna Park for 90 years this coming Sunday, June 25, 2017, and according to Luna Park site, “she’s ready to celebrate.”
+The celebration for the cyclone starts at noon featuring not only the ride but also entertainment by Brooklyn hip hop artist, FABOLOUS!, music from Power 105’s, DJ Will, Angela Yee of The Breakfast Club and the Harlem Globetrotters.

 The below secrets provided by Untapped writer and tour guide Justin Rivers.